 On January 21, 2020, MasTec Renewables Puerto Rico, LLC ("MasTec") filed a lawsuit against Mammoth Inc. and Cobra, in the U.S. District Court for the Southern District of Florida.
 Pursuant to its complaint, MasTec asserts claims against the Company and Cobra for violations of the federal Racketeer Influenced and Corrupt Organizations Act ("RICO"), tortious interference and violations Puerto Rico law.
 MasTec alleged that it sustained injuries to its business and property in an unspecified amount because it lost the opportunity to perform work in connection with rebuilding the energy infrastructure in Puerto Rico after Hurricane Maria under a services contract with a maximum value of \$500 million due to the Company's and Cobra's wrongful interference, payment of bribes, and other inducements to a FEMA official.
 On April 1, 2020, the defendants filed a motion to dismiss the complaint.
 On October 14, 2020, the court dismissed the RICO claims, and on November 18, 2020, dismissed the claims arising under the Puerto Rico statute and the cause of action for tortious interference with MasTec's contract (but not its business relations), and dismissed Mammoth Inc. from the litigation.
 On August 2, 2021, in order to avoid the risks of further litigation, and with no admission of wrongdoing whatsoever, the Company reached an agreement to settle this matter.
 Under the terms of the agreement, Cobra paid \$6.5 million to MasTec on August 2, 2021 and the Company guaranteed payment, by Cobra, of \$9.25 million on both August 1, 2022 and December 1, 2022.
-The agreement bears interest at rates between6% and 12% and includes an acceleration clause that requires Cobra to pay within ten days all unpaid amounts if Cobra collects \$100 million or more of specified receivables.
-As of March 31, 2022, \$19.3 million was included in "accrued expenses and other current liabilities" in the accompanying unaudited condensed consolidated balance sheet related to the settlement.
+Under the agreement, any unpaid amounts will be charged interest at rates between 6% and 12%, and the agreement includes an acceleration clause that requires Cobra to pay within ten days all unpaid amounts if Cobra collects \$100 million or more of specified receivables.
+Neither Cobra nor Mammoth Inc. made the \$9.25 million installment payment due on August 1, 2022, but they expect to make this payment, together with the remaining \$9.25 million installment due on December 1, 2022 and accrued and unpaid interest on these amounts, on or before December 1, 2022.
+If Cobra or Mammoth Inc. is unable to make payments on these two installments on or before December 1, 2022, MasTec will have the right to enforce the confessed judgment against Cobra and Mammoth Inc. with respect to these amounts on or after December 2, 2022.
+As of June 30, 2022, \$19.8 million was included in "accrued expenses and other current liabilities" in the accompanying unaudited condensed consolidated balance sheet related to the settlement.